By Marcin Wojtyczka

 Steps:

-- Shout “Fire Fire Fire” and point at the location.
+- Shout “Fire Fire Fire” and the location.

-- Muster crew to deck whilst also allocating crew to extinguish the fire.
+- Muster crew and guests on deck whilst also allocating crew to extinguish the fire.
 Move to the windward side to avoid the smoke.

 - Rescue people who may be trapped inside the boat.
 Keep as low as possible to stay away from dangerous smoke and heat.
 If someone’s clothes are on fire, help them get on the deck and roll them on the floor to keep flames away from face.
 Use a blanket to press out the fire, starting from the head.

-- Meanwhile, if possible, immediately start extinguishing the fire, with available means: fire extinguisher, fire blanket, buckets of seawater (never on electrical or oil fire).
+- Meanwhile, if possible, extinguishing the fire with available means: fire extinguisher, fire blanket, buckets of seawater (never on electrical or oil fire).
+If the engine does not have an automatic extinguishing system (usually CO2), try and discharge extinguishers into the engine space through a dedicated fireport, vent or hole.
+Do not open up the engine space.
 Fires can double in size in less than 10 seconds, two minutes may well be the maximum time you have to put out a fire before it spreads through the boat.
 It’s not just the flames you should worry about.
 Older foam cushions give off hydrogen cyanide when burning – just a single lungful can kill.
 The quantity of the extinguishing agent is everything – a 2kg extinguisher will be twice as effective as 1kg so use everything you have available.
 Empty the entire content of the extinguisher in order to reduce the risk of reignition.
 If anyone on board has had any training then the likelihood of success is far greater.

 - Pull the fire extinguisher pin, aim at the base of the fire, squeeze the trigger, and sweep the fire with a side-to-side motion.
 Aim well.
 You will only have 10-30 seconds before the extinguisher is discharged.

-- While one crew member fights the fire, others should be preparing to abandon the ship by lanuching the liferaft.
+- While some crew members fight the fire, others should be preparing to abandon the ship.

-- Call for help using any means: VHF CH 16, phone etc.
+- Call for help using any means: VHF CH 16 (Mayday), phone etc. Call the fire brigade if the fire happens on the dock.

 - After the fire is extinguished, carefully inspect the entire boat for embers at least twice.